kenjisekino/claude-rag-mcp-pipeline/README.md

 ## Production Considerations

 ### Current Implementation Scope
 This system is designed for personal/single-user environments.
-However, the core RAG functionality, MCP integration, and conversational AI systems can be implemented at the enterprise-level.
+However, the core RAG functionality, MCP integration, and conversational AI systems can be implemented at enterprise-level.

 ### Enterprise Production Deployment Requirements
 To deploy this system in a true production enterprise environment, the following additions would be needed: